Neketek/gridonjs/readme.md

 * ???
 * PROFIT!
 * If you didn't understand something (I hope it's so) you should read explanation below.
-If you think that you understood everything you need to calm down and read specification and warnings to avoid forks and issues in this repository.
+If you think that you understood everything, you need to calm down and read specification and warnings to avoid forks and issues in this repository.

 #### Specification: